PraAnj/Modular-Matrix-Inverse-Java/README.md

 This will do modular inverse of a matrix coded in java which helps in cryptography in most occasions.
 And this will works for all matrix sizes.

-This is an online calculator for Moculor Matrix inverse to test the code. http://planetcalc.com/3324/
+This is an online calculator for Modular Matrix inverse to test the code. http://planetcalc.com/3324/

 This is the application in cryptography